Status Update

 Rose Tree Springton Lake

-• What would it take to purchase & renovate this large property with paved roads & ample parking, is accessible from Route 352 & Baltimore Pike, has no wetlands, stormwater mitigation, or mature tree removal, is already equipped with water & sewer connections, would preserve open space & utilize an empty building?
+· This large property with paved roads & ample parking, is accessible from Route 352 & Baltimore Pike, has no wetlands, stormwater mitigation, or mature tree removal, is already equipped with water, sewer, & electrical connections, would preserve open space & utilize a potentially empty building.

 The Roosevelt Community Center & former Township library building

-• There are 4 classrooms in the Roosevelt Community Center; it is in close proximity to Indian Lane ES.
+· There are 4 classrooms in the Roosevelt Community Center & is in close proximity to Indian Lane elementary school.

-• Consider whether programs currently conducted at the Roosevelt Community Center could be held at the former Middletown library on Pennell Road next to the Township building, which is currently unoccupied & whether the classrooms in the Roosevelt Community Center can be utilized to alleviate overcrowding.
+· Consider whether programs currently conducted at the Roosevelt Community Center could be held at the former Middletown library on Pennell Road, which is currently unoccupied & whether the classrooms in the Roosevelt Community Center can be utilized to alleviate overcrowding.

-· To address growth, the Springfield & Haverford school districts, & others across PA, build new schools on existing athletic fields & replace the fields when construction concludes.
+· To address growth, the Springfield & Haverford school districts, & others across PA, built new schools on existing athletic fields & replaced the fields when construction concluded.

 Call to Action